TranslucentTB/TranslucentTB/Readme.md

 Thanks to [@dAKirby309](https://github.com/dAKirby309) for making the icon!
 You can find more of his stuff on [his DeviantArt profile](https://dakirby309.deviantart.com/).

 The color picker used comes from [this great CodeProject article](https://www.codeproject.com/Articles/9207/An-HSV-RGBA-colour-picker).
-We've modernized it a bit, with things such as (glorious) per-monitor high DPI awareness, faster (and hardware-accelerated) drawing and allowing hex input (for web devs).
+We've modernized it a bit, with things such as (glorious) per-monitor high DPI awareness, faster (and hardware-accelerated) drawing as well as allowing to input any valid HTML color code or [name](https://www.w3schools.com/colors/colors_names.asp).

 ### Similar programs